 Managers enjoy true multi-cap flexibility: they’re able to buy many small- and mid-cap companies that other international growth funds cannot.
 International markets tend to be less efficient and news-driven, which favors this flexibility.

-While value managers often start from a place of valuation and decide whether a company is a good business, International Growth Fund managers start from a place of growth and ask:
+While value managers often start from a place of valuation and decide whether a company is a good business, we tend to start from a place of growth and ask:

 - Is there a long-term growth opportunity?